 Download & Share

 Once you have created a report you can download or share that report.
 To do this select the Download & Share button on your report page as is pictured below.

 Once there you can choose between three different sharing options which are shown and explained in the picture below.Keep in Mind that you should double check what information you have included in a report before sharing it or making it public as your registration form may include personal information.
 Your report will be private by default.

 This is a quick way of getting all the email addresses of registrants for sending out mass emails about event updates.
-Simply copy and paste from this list.
+Simply copy and paste from the list in your report.